Painters

 Primary sources

-1. Samuel Ampzing.
-Beschrijvinge ende lof der stad Haerlem (Description and Praise of the City of Haarlem), 1628 (Dutch) [contemporary-account].
+1. Samuel Ampzing, Beschrijvinge ende lof der stad Haerlem, 1628.
 Haarlem local history written in Hals's prime.
-The earliest published praise of his work, establishing that his "rough manner" was recognized as a deliberate style rather than a failure of finish, within his own lifetime.
+Earliest published praise — establishes that the "rough manner" was recognized as a deliberate style within his lifetime.

-2. Theodorus Schrevelius.
-Harlemias, ofte eerste stichtinge der stad Haerlem, 1648 (Latin) [contemporary-account].
-Second major Haarlem history.
-Source of the "seem to live and breathe" formulation that became the standard contemporary description of Hals's portraits.
+2. Theodorus Schrevelius, Harlemias, ofte eerste stichtinge der stad Haerlem, 1648.
+Source of the "seem to live and breathe" formulation that became the standard contemporary description.

-4. Arnold Houbraken.
-De groote schouburgh der Nederlantsche konstschilders en schilderessen, 1718 (Dutch) [biography].
+4. Arnold Houbraken, De groote schouburgh der Nederlantsche konstschilders en schilderessen, 1718.
 Written fifty years after Hals's death, drawing on the memory of the Haarlem circle.
-Source of most of the direct working-method quotes attributed to Hals.
+Source of most of the direct working-method quotes.

-5. Frans Hals and His Workshop, RKD Studies [archival].
-Rijksbureau voor Kunsthistorische Documentatie (RKD) online technical study.
-Documents the workshop theory, attribution questions, the three-black late palette, and the specific technical evidence of wet-into-wet handling on the civic-guard group portraits. [link]
+5. Frans Hals and His Workshop, RKD Studies.
+Rijksbureau voor Kunsthistorische Documentatie online technical study.
+Documents the workshop theory, attribution, the three-black late palette, and wet-into-wet handling on the civic-guard group portraits. [link]